 Who is eligible for California’s FAIR Plan

-California FAIR Plan insurance is offered for owner- and tenant-occupied buildings, seasonal homes, condos and rental properties (personal property coverage only).
-To get coverage, homeowners must meet certain criteria.
+California’s FAIR Plan offers property insurance for owner- and tenant-occupied buildings, seasonal homes, condos and rental properties (personal property coverage only).
+To get coverage, property owners must meet certain criteria.
 FAIR Plan applicants must own a single-family home, townhome, condo or have a rental unit in California, and the home must meet certain building requirements.

 Some homeowners do not meet FAIR Plan criteria, even if they are considered high-risk.
 The FAIR Plan does not cover vacant homes that are unoccupied for 50% of the year, homes with existing damages that have not been repaired and homes that are tied to illegal activity based on state and federal laws.